+With the discovery of $\sim 125$ GeV Higgs at the LHC the question of a buried Higgs remains to be answered.
+The LHC experiment will look in all possible different decay modes to find an extra scalar which would be lighter than 100 GeV.
+Finding of such scalar(s) will be certainly a proof of BSM Higgs but also the possibility of CP-violating MSSM will come into the picture.
+The phenomenology of such a light Higgs has been studied in the context of CPV-MSSM in a benchmark scenario known as 'CPX' \cite{cpv,tdpl}.

 In the CPX scenario the $ZZh_1$ coupling can be strongly reduced because of the CP violating phases, and the LEP mass limit for the lightest Higgs boson can be lowered to 50 GeV or even less, depending on $\tan\beta$.
 Thus the LEP searches leave a hole in $(m_{h_1},\tan\beta)$ parameter space \cite{Schael:2006cr}.
 Complementary channels such as $e^+e^-\to h_1h_2$ suffer also phase space suppression within the hole region.
-At Tevatron, the CP violation with Higgs production in the SM search channels \cite{Carena:2002bb}, as well as CP violation specifically through $Wh_2$ production\cite{Das:2010ds} have been studied.
+At Tevatron, this CP violation and the Higgs phenomenology has been studied \cite{Carena:2002bb, Das:2010ds}.

-Within the hole region in addition to $ZZh_1$ coupling, $WWh_1$ and $tth_1$ are suppressed and thus the lightest Higgs boson $h_1$ is difficult to discover.
-On the other hand, the relatively heavy neutral Higgs bosons $h_{2,3}$ couple to $W$, $Z$ and $t$ favourably, but they can decay in non-standard channels, thus requiring a modification in search strategies.
-So far studies on possible signals of the CPX scenario at the LHC have been restricted to the production of $h_i$ ($i$=1,2,3) bosons in SM-like channels \cite{Accomando:2006ga}, although all the decay channels have been considered.
-It has been concluded that parts of the holes in the $m_{H^\pm}-\tan{\beta}$ or the $m_{h_1}-\tan{\beta}$ parameter space can be plugged, although considerable portions of the hole, especially for low $\tan\beta$, may escape detection at the LHC even after accumulating 300 fb$^{-1}$ of integrated luminosity.